Machine Learning for Physics#

 Academic Integrity#

 You must never submit the work of someone else as your own.
 We understand that many of you will find it helpful to work with other students to master the course.
 But when you collaborate with your study group on homework assignments, you must be a full, active participant in developing the solutions that you submit for credit.
+Unlike the homework, your project assignments are to be done on your own without collaboration.

 All activities in this course, are subject to the Academic Integrity rules as described in Article 1, Part 4, Academic Integrity, of the Student Code.